Chris Moon MBE was blow up by a landmine. A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.

 Chris Moon – Health & Safety Speaker:

-Chris examines and discusses individual and group behaviours and also how to think beyond company procedures.
+Chris examines and discusses individual and group behaviours and how to think beyond company procedures.

 Speaking topics include: